Fibrewise stratification of group representations: Finite groups

 \section{Finite groups}

 Let $G$ be a finite group.
-The main result of this section is that the hypothesis of Theorem~\ref{th:homeo=stratification} applies to the group algebra $RG$ for any regular ring $R$; see Theorem~\ref{th:stratification-RG}.
+The main result of this section is that for $A=RG$, the group algebra of $G$ over any commutative noetherian ring $R$, the map \eqref{eq:fibre-map} is a homeomorphism for all primes in the spectrum of $R$.
+As a consequence we get a stratification theorem when $R$ is regular; see Theorem~\ref{th:stratification-RG}.
 In this case the cohomology algebra $\Ext^*_{RG}(R,R)$ is the group cohomology algebra.
 This is usually denoted $H^*(G,R)$, and we follow suit.
-We begin by studying the case when $R=\bbZ$.